 | Expected goals models | Projects likely scoring margins |

-If you know how to read betting odds, the handicap format becomes easier.
+If you already know how to read betting odds, Asian handicap becomes much easier once you connect the number with the price.

 How to Read an Asian Handicap Bet

-- Check the odds price attached to that line
+- Check the odds attached to that exact line.

 Compare the Line With the Price